 From Europe and West Asia to many places in North Africa and the Middle East, red ocher-covered remains and flower-filled burial sites have been found.
 Many stylized female figurines have surfaced, as have sculpted bull’s heads, moon crests, and double-headed axes (labrys) made from thin sheets of copper (i.e.: ornamental and non-weapon grade).
 Elitist claptrap such as weapons, body armor and city fortifications were largely absent.

-It is anyone’s guess how these people handled the inevitable sociopaths and psychopaths that human genetics inevitably throw up if not modified.
-The most treacherous ones would have been exiled out into the wilderness, and surviving outcasts, radiated out onto the Eurasian steppe to form the killer hordes described below.
-Otherwise, I fear this Goddess worship cult might would have implied the selective human sacrifice of the worst deviants.
+It is anyone’s guess how these people handled the inevitable sociopaths and psychopaths that human genetics throw up inevitably if left unmodified.
+The most treacherous ones would have been exiled out into the wilderness and surviving outcasts, radiated out onto the Eurasian steppe to form the killer hordes described below.
+Otherwise, I fear this Goddess worship cult would have implied the selective sacrifice of the worst deviants.